mdudel/CoTreceiver/README.md

   some function.

-  UDP and TCP listeners are provided, as well as a helper class that allows multiple listeneres to be managed from a single class.
+  UDP and TCP listeners are provided, as well as a helper class that allows multiple listeners to be managed from a single class.
   - CoTudpListener.java
   - CoTtcpListener.java
   - CoTconnectors.java